-WE WILL BE CLOSED NOV 25th-29th FOR THE THANKSGIVING HOLIDAY.
-I HOPE EVERYONE HAS A HAPPY THANKSGIVING WITH FAMILY AND FRIENDS.
-I WILL BE BACK ON MONDAY WORKING HARD TO GET ORDERS OUT AS FAST AS I CAN, SO PLEASE HAVE SOME PATIENCE WHILE I WORK THROUGH ORDERS
+WE WILL BE CLOSED DEC 24TH-JAN 2ND FOR CHRISTMAS AND NEW YEARS HOLIDAYS.
+ALSO NEED TO DO END OF THE YEAR INVENTORY.
+I WISH EVERYONE A MERRY CHRISTMAS AND HAPPY NEW YEAR.
+I WILL BE BACK ON THE 3RD WORKING HARD TO GET ORDERS OUT AS FAST AS I CAN, SO PLEASE HAVE SOME PATIENCE WHILE I WORK THROUGH ORDERS AS IT WILL TAKE SOME TIME FOR ME TO GET CAUGHT UP

 We now stock New Window Regulators for the 1963-1965 Ford Falcon & Mercury Comet Hardtops & Convertibles. $76.95